aessiane/objdump/README.md

 # objdump
-A recode of the shell command objdump.
+A recode of the shell command objdump, with -f and -s options.